dan1elhughes/vickyhughes.co.uk/content/portfolio/bear-with-me-childrens-app-illustration/index.md

 This story was about a child's imagination and was illustrated in a playful, characterful style to capture the adventure and emotions in the tale.

-# Hire me to work with your brand
+### Hire me to work with your brand
 Are you looking for custom, playful app graphics?
 I'm currently available for freelance illustration work - [email me](mailto:vicky.hughes@hotmail.com) to get in touch!

+*"Amazing!
+They've actually brightened my day, they look incredible."* - Daisy Griffiths, Content Editor at Auris Tech.